ABOUT THE BRAND

 Every piece is lovingly designed, pattern cut, sewn, packaged and sent by me from my Studio in Bristol.
 Each piece takes around half a day to make.
 They are made to measure and able to be customised so you know you'll get your perfect fit and be wearing something so personal to you.
 It is important to me to practice slow fashion and never compromise on design or quality.

-I try to source all my fabrics from dead-stock, organic or vintage fabrics and so each design can only be made in very small quantities.
+I try to source most of my fabrics from dead-stock, organic or vintage fabrics and so each design can only be made in very small quantities.
 When I find a fabric that is none of those three, I make sure it is always sourced from the UK but it means I can re-order in larger quantities if you all love it as much as I do.

 ABOUT THE DESIGNER